 At 24, I had almost $30,000 of consumer and student loan debt and a low-paying part-time job.
 I was ashamed, overwhelmed, and flat broke.
 Deciding to control of my situation and manage my finances led to the creation of this website, Money After Graduation.
 This website took me back to school for an MBA.
 The MBA got me a job at a start-up incubator.
 The start-up incubator taught me how to become an entrepreneur.

 In other words, getting myself deeply into debt in my early twenties led to the ultimate freedom of becoming self-employed by age 30.
-When things go wrong, trust the journey.
+When it comes to money in your 20’s and things go wrong, trust the journey.
 Worrying about your finances means that you care.
 Caring means that you will probably be ok.
 You’re in it for the long game, be patient.

 18. Don’t let your parents help you too much.